 During Simone’s pregnancy, doctors discovered the baby had a Grade IV brain hemorrhage in-utero.
 Then just three days later, at 24 weeks, six days gestation, Simone’s doctors learned her amniotic fluid was gone, so they worked quickly to deliver Sam.
-After birth, he was immediately rushed to Children’s Hospitals and Clinics of Minnesota, and Simone and her family came soon after to meet with Sam’s care team.
+After birth, he was immediately rushed to Children’s Minnesota, and Simone and her family came soon after to meet with Sam’s care team.
 About 24 hours later, Sam’s lungs began hemorrhaging — the bleeding was severe and doctors told the family he was “not likely to make it.”

 However, Sam never stopped fighting.
 He spent his first 127 days at Children’s Minnesota, first in the neonatal intensive care unit and then in the intensive care unit.

 Doctors worked quickly to get the bleeding in his lungs to stop.
 To help with his breathing, he was placed on an oscillator and eventually a ventilator.
 Sam was diagnosed with retinopathy of prematurity, a disease in premature babies where abnormal blood vessels grow in the retina, which can cause it to detach from the back of the eye and lead to blindness.
 Doctors also discovered he was missing the lining separating the right and left side of his brain.
 During his time in the hospital, Sam had four different surgeries and battled other issues like kidney problems and high blood pressure.
 Before going home, he was given an apnea monitor to monitor his breathing and heart rate.